Joell-Alex1/Brain-Tumor-Detection/README.md

 Single Image Prediction

-A helper function predict_single_image() allows prediction on any given MRI image file.
+A helper function allows prediction on any MRI image:

-The notebook also supports manual file upload (via Google Colab) for real-time testing.
+predict_single_image("path_to_image.jpg")

+You can also upload images directly in the notebook (Google Colab).

 How to Use

-Open the notebook in Google Colab or Jupyter.
+Open the notebook in Jupyter or Google Colab

-Run all cells sequentially.
+Run all cells sequentially

-Upload an MRI image at the end to see the model’s prediction.
+Upload an MRI image to test the model's prediction

 File Structure
-Brain_Tumor_Detection.ipynb   # Main project notebook
+Brain_Tumor_Detection.ipynb   # Main notebook
 README.md                     # Project documentation

 Notes

-This project is intended for educational and experimental purposes.
+This project is intended for educational and experimental purposes only.

-The model is not meant for clinical use or real medical diagnosis.
+It is not suitable for real medical diagnosis.